What do I need to provide as proof of my degree qualification, for an eligibility application?

 Does the Dean’s stamp on the Dean’s Statement need to be in English?

-The Dean’s stamp does not need to be in English, but the rest of the Dean’s Statement needs to be translated into English.
+The Dean’s stamp does not need to be in English, but the rest of the Dean’s Statement needs to be completed English.

 Does the Dean’s signature need to be an ink signature?